Pup Culture by Victoria Lily Shaffer

 |Rue, Courtesy of Victoria's Instagram|

 When adopting her second dog, Echo, it wasn't easy either, but again she pushed through it all and didn't give up.
-The problem with many who rescue is that they don't understand the obstacles, the PTSD and backgrounds of the dogs they're adopting, predicting an easy, well-mannered and trained dog with little to no work involved.
-Unfortunately that's not realistic, with most of these dogs requiring more love, care, compassion, and attention than other dogs.
+The problem with many who rescue is that they don't understand the obstacles, the PTSD, and backgrounds of the dogs they're adopting, predicting an easy, well-mannered and trained dog with little to no work involved.
+Unfortunately that's not realistic, with most of these dogs requiring more love, care, compassion, and attention.

 Shaffer talks about rescue organizations in detail, the legitimate, and the fraudulent ones.
 She discusses how she found the one that ultimately changed the course of her life forever, one based in San Diego and Los Angeles that she's still committed to today.
 More on those guys later.

-I myself have always been obsessed with dogs.
-Found it easier to connect with them than humans to be honest.
+I've always been obsessed with dogs.
+I've found it easier to connect with them than humans.
 Dogs are everything; therapy, kindness, compassion, love, and so much more, all packaged up into one incredible little being.

 I was a volunteer coordinator for a non-profit dog rescue in Toronto called Save Our Scruff.
 It was part of my full time job, and was one of the best gigs of my life to date.
-Although I did it in my free time, it often meant fostering dogs on the weekends such as feisty little Fonzi the dachshund, Bowie the Husky, and gorgeous Ella from the Dominican Republic.
-As well as this, I often jumped at the chance to look after my employers three beautiful dogs, two boisterous boxers and a shy mixed breed from Mexico.
-It was kisses galore in that house, and I absolutely loved it.
+Although I did it in my free time, it often meant fostering dogs on the weekends such as feisty little Fonzi the dachshund, Bowie the Husky, and stunning Ella from the Dominican Republic.

 Pup Culture is the work of author, dog owner, rescuer, advocate, and producer Victoria Lily Shaffer.
 Owner of three rescue dogs, Rue, Echo, and Alfie, she's combined her passion for show business with her love for animal rescue advocacy, creating content to inspire others to #adoptdontshop.